 I hesitate to use the term “Bucket List”, but shall we just say that on Sunday I got to tick off one of my lifelong ambitions.
+No not the one about losing those extra pounds with the help of Eco Slim, but something fun and exhilarating.

 I got to play in a band.